Ceterai/Ceterai.github.io/MyEnternia/Wiki/AlterniaAugment/README.md

 Adds 20% [electric resistance](https://ceterai.github.io/MyEnternia/Wiki/electricresistance), [Electric Immunity](https://ceterai.github.io/MyEnternia/Wiki/ElectricImmunity) and [Plasma Immunity](https://ceterai.github.io/MyEnternia/Wiki/PlasmaImmunity).
 _Starburst Rework: _[Mild Static](https://ceterai.github.io/MyEnternia/Wiki/MildStatic)_ immunity._

+## Ingame

+Radiomessages on pickup:

+- You obtained an augment.
+These modules can provide a wide range of benefits.
+Install them to an Enviro Protection Pack (EPP) with a right-click.

 ## Sources

 Can be bought from merchants: